 Seljavallalaug is one of the oldest thermal baths in Iceland, after the Secret Lagoon.
 It sits at the foot of the Eyjafjallajökull volcano, between the Seljalandsfoss and Skógafoss waterfalls in southern Iceland.
 This makes it the perfect place to bathe while amidst the country’s amazing natural surroundings.

-The water reaches the Seljavallalaug swimming pool through a natural stream, and the temperature depends on the season and time of year.
+The water reaches the Seljavallalaug swimming pool through a natural stream, and the temperature depends on the season and time of year you visit Iceland.
 For this reason, I suggest only visiting this thermal bath during the summer months, or in the spring if you don’t mind tepid water.

 These Icelandic hot springs have two small rooms where you can leave your clothes.
 That said, be careful, as visitors are responsible for keeping their belongings safe and cleaning up after themselves.
 There aren’t any workers who oversee maintenance and upkeep, so you’ll find the facilities how the previous visitors left it.
 I recommend coming prepared with towels, sandals, and your bathing suit already on.